jo56/image-collage/README.md

+# Image Collage

 Simple tool for creating collages out of multiple images.
-The images can be cut apart like regular photographs.
+The images can be manipulated and cut apart like regular photographs.
+Try to see what other kinds of images you can create.

 ## Getting Started